|Garry Byars. is a self taught artist from Paisley Scotland, qualified at degree level in Applied Graphic Technology BA.

 Always' developing his skills Garry tried his hand as a sign-writer.

-This got the attention of "Puncinella" Restaurant 167 Hope St. Glasgow. where some of his early artwork is still on display
+This brought the attention of "Puncinella" Restaurant 167 Hope St. Glasgow. where some of his early artwork is still on display

 He was commissioned by the owner at the time, to paint various scenes of Italy onto mirror, with the use of stained glass and acrylic paint, reflecting light into a room in a new ambience.

-As his clients where always asking him about graphic design and printing, Garry got his first computer and in 2004 and went onto Glasgow Caledonian University to obtain a BA degree in Applied Graphic Technology.
+As his clients where always asking him about printing, Garry got his first computer and in 2004 went to Glasgow Caledonian University to obtain a BA degree in Applied Graphic Technology.